 The management agent appointed by Owner to operate the Development and administer this Policy.
-The initial management agent shall be The Community Builders, Inc.
+The initial management agent for Phase 1, Phase 4, Phase 5 and EVS shall be AMHA.

 Management Office

 The office used by Management in operating the Development and administering this Policy.